Buying Used Espresso Machines & Grinders – Kev’s Guide

 Instead of the much loved 3 way solenoid valve, the 2o15 version has a “mechanical valve.”

-All of these things have seen the 2015 model getting some genuine hate from the hardcore Gaggia classic users community, however in fact, I think they’re way better than their reputation would recommend, and they represent an opportunity to get hold of a decent espresso coffee machine at a lower price.
+All of these things have seen the 2015 model getting some genuine hate from the hardcore Gaggia classic users community, but basically, I think they’re way better than their reputation would recommend, and they represent an opportunity to get hold of a decent espresso coffee machine at a lower price.

-In my opinion, most the things about the 2015 model that have earned it the poor reputation (and importantly, the lower normal selling price for used machines on eBay) make little or no difference to shot quality.
+In my opinion, many the things about the 2015 model that have earned it the poor reputation (and importantly, the lower typical selling price for used machines on eBay) make little or no difference to shot quality.

-In my simple opinion there’s only really one major harmful thing about the newer version discussed as the 2015 classic, and that’s the push buttons – in particular, the shot button, which is known to stick.
+In my modest opinion there’s only literally one major unwanted thing about the newer version known as the 2015 classic, and that’s the push buttons – in particular, the shot button, which is known to stick.

 Other than that, I think if you’re considering a used classic & you don’t want to pay silly money for a 12 year old machine or even older, these machines are worth considering.

-The switch question is the only thing that would put me off, but – Gaggia Direct have sent me a reconditioned 2015 machine, and Ade from shades of coffee is looking into a potential mod to swap out the push button for a representative rocker.
+The switch matter is the only thing that would put me off, but – Gaggia Direct have sent me a reconditioned 2015 machine, and Ade from shades of coffee is looking into a potential mod to swap out the push button for a traditional rocker.
 Gaggia Direct are allowing me to Mod this machine and give it away to one of my Patreon supporters.

 They’ve sent me a new Gaggia Classic Pro, too, and they’re allowing me to mod and give away this machine.
-Also, I have my original pre-philips (2003) classic, so I have a plan.
+Likewise, I have my original pre-philips (2003) classic, so I have a plan.

 My first used espresso machine - Gaggia Classic 2003.